 Being affected is sensing, sensing is being affected.
 Everything is sentient, sensing, but that doesn't make it conscious.
 Consciousness is produced by a kind of system that has feedback, that models itself in real time.
-In human brains this is produced by the thalamocortical radiations and hippocampus feeding the experiencing center, the thalamus, a synopsis of the state of the cerebrum (the unconscious--memories, attitudes, automatic widgets, etc...) and then by the thalamus in turn sending requests for more information via attention.
+In human brains this is produced by the thalamocortical radiations and hippocampus feeding the experiencing center, the thalamus, a synopsis of the state of the cerebrum (the <a href="unconscious--"unconsci impossible without being it, so its determinism is purely theoretical.

-Spoiler: reality as a whole evolves, theoretically deterministically, because it constantly produces all possible variants of itself (producing time).
-But this is the largest possible scale and calculating it is impossible without being it, so its determinism is purely theoretical.
 The growth of existence by manifestation of all variants of itself might as well be truly random.
 More on our own level, every particle in every world is influenced strategically to optimize future complexity, to create ever more prolific infinite futures that spin off more variants than ever before.
 This influence seems like intelligently nudged retrocausality and its effects look like synchronicity.